 In October 2021, we hired the daughter of our Chief Executive Officer as our Project Manager, and before she joined us as an employee, she provided consulting services to us since 2020.
 Our Chief Executive Officer does not directly supervise or evaluate the performance of her daughter, and the employment relationship we have with her daughter is periodically evaluated by our Audit Committee for, among other purposes, conflicts of interest purposes.
-We currently pay the daughter of our Chief Executive Officer an annual salary of \$120,000, and she was granted a stock option to purchase (a) 5,583 shares of our common stock in 2022, (b) 18,600 shares of our common stock in 2024.
+We currently pay the daughter of our Chief Executive Officer an annual salary of \$120,000, and she was granted a stock option to purchase (a) 5,583 shares of our common stock in 2022, (b) 18,600 shares of our common stock in 2023 and (c) 18,600 shares of our common stock in 2024.
 The amount of her salary and the stock option grants are consistent with that paid to and granted to similarly situated employees, and her compensation terms are established directly with her, independent of any relationship she has with our Chief Executive Officer.
 She also receives other employee benefits on the same basis as similarly situated employees.